ba-st/Ansible/docs/tutorials/Routing.md

 ## Running the example

 Evaluate the scripts in two different Pharo images.
-On the subcriber image evaluate, in different Playgrounds, the scripts for the Transcript logger and error notifier.
+On the subscriber image evaluate, in different Playgrounds, the scripts for the Transcript logger and error notifier.
  Open the Transcript.

-In the image acting as producer, open a Playground and inspect the script to produce log messages, use the inspector to send more messages sending the `#basicPublish:exhange:routingKey` message to the inspected channel.
+In the image acting as producer, open a Playground and inspect the script to produce log messages, use the inspector to send more messages sending the `#basicPublish:exchange:routingKey` message to the inspected channel.

 While sending messages the subscriber's Transcript will look like this

 ![Logger in action](routing_transcript_logger.gif)

-And everytime you send a message with `error` routing key you also will see this notification
+And every time you send a message with `error` routing key you also will see this notification

 ![Error notification](routing_error_notifier.png)